If you’re like most of our clients, you understand teamwork is necessary for victory.

 Similarly, I need to sit down with you to learn more about your immigration history and personal circumstances, so that I can give you honest and genuine advice about what can help and what can hurt your efforts to obtain or maintain lawful immigration status in the United States.

 What Experiences Do You Have Handling Cases Like Mine?

 Without a personalized consultation, I cannot answer this question.
 Moreover, because no two cases are exactly alike, your case is different in some aspects than any other case that I have ever handled.
 Some cases may be 70%, maybe 80% similar to other cases, but your case has unique facts specific only to you and your family.
 That’s why taking cookie-cutter approaches to immigration law are wrong.

 Even small differences between two cases, although they may seem insignificant, can lead to vastly different outcomes.
-But as an attorney who has practiced immigration law for over 20 years and helped immigrants from almost 100 countries, I’ve been fortunate to handle a wide range of legal challenges involving immigrant visas, permanent residency, citizenship, and deportation issues.
+But as an attorney who has practiced immigration law for over 20 years and helped immigrants from over 125 countries, I’ve been fortunate to handle a wide range of legal challenges involving immigrant visas, permanent residency, citizenship, and deportation issues.

 Coupled with my training at Harvard Law School, I’ve learned good lawyering requires not only perseverance but also purposefulness, not only compassion but also commitment.
 Based on these experiences, even though I have not handled a case exactly like yours, I am confident if I can perceive legal options to win your case, I can structure solutions to improve your chances for immigration success.

 Click here to view our complete set of Frequently Asked Questions.

 For many clients, the biggest fear is “Who Should I Trust?”
 The fear is real.
 I’ve heard too many stories of immigrants who were ripped off by scammers and dishonest paralegals, notarios, and lawyers.